SAMRIDHISAINII/SAMRIDHISAINII/README.md

 ### Hi There 👋

 Samridhi Saini here!
-I'm a senior at Bennett University majoring in computer science and engineering, currently interning at Deloitte in Data Science.
+I'm a senior at Bennett University majoring in computer science and engineering, currently working at Deloitte in Data Science.
 Throughout my academic journey, I've acquired experience in machine learning, software development, and data science.
 Passionate about tech collaboration, project innovation, and engaging discussions.
 Let's connect for a shared tech exploration!

 <h3 align="left">Connect with me:</h3>
 <p align="left">